Nidal-h/AirBnB_clone_v2/README.md

-How to handle 2 different storage engines with the same codebase How to use environment variables
+How to use environment variables
 Copyright - Plagiarism
 You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.